Meet the Sig Sauer P322: the most reliable .22 LR in the game.

 I have tens of thousands of rounds of .22 LR in my collection, and I counted at least 15 different types from various makers as I was preparing for the range.
 I was going to do my best to make this pistol misbehave by shooting a wide array of loads in the subsonic, standard velocity, and high velocity realms.
 A few of the boxes were definitely of the bargain-basement variety.
 Sig’s engineers had sought to build a gun that would fire all types of .22 LR ammunition, and I was going to put it to the test.

-All told, I shot more than 450 rounds during my session that was abbreviated due to darkness.
+All told, I shot more than 450 rounds during my session.
 The gun tore through everything without a single hiccup.
 I expected the most reliable .22 LR pistol, and all indications pointed to having found it in the P322.
 The two 20-round magazines that come with the gun are the most generous offered by any manufacturer in the compact .22 pistol realm.
 I loaded them to capacity each time I shot as another means of testing reliability.
 The included magazine loading device works like a charm.
 Place the floor plate on a firm surface, slide the loader around the magazine, and push the spring and follower down just enough to allow each successive round of joy into the magazine.

 The P322 feels and acts like a defensive, centerfire pistol more than any .22 pistol I have ever handled.
 This may be its single greatest attribute after reliability.
 The beefier slide and aggressive serrations allow for easy manipulation of the slide with a full palm-four-finger grip.
 The wider magazines and flared magazine well provide for real, meaningful opportunities to practice speed reloads.
 The long, wide, ergonomically designed grip unquestionably feels like the gun being held is ready for life-saving duty.